theoboldalex/theoboldalex.github.io/content/posts/project_euler_in_vim.md

 I'll do this by typing `qaq`.
 This will clear the `a` register by starting a macro recording and then immediately ending it this flushing that register.

-To fill the `a` register, I'll type `"ayy" to yank the entire line into the register and then `o` to enter insert mode on a new line.
+To fill the `a` register, I'll type `"ayy` to yank the entire line into the register and then `o` to enter insert mode on a new line.

 While still in insert mode, I can type `<C-r>` to give me access to my registers and then type `=`.
 You should see the equals symbol appear in the command prompt at the bottom of the Vim window.
 Then we just need to paste the contents of the `a` register into this command prompt to evaluate